European paper wasp: Distribution

 The native range of P. dominula covers much of southern Europe and North Africa, and temperate parts of Asia as far east as China.
 It has also been introduced to New Zealand, Australia, South Africa, and North and South America.
 Since the mid-1980s, the population of P. dominula has expanded to rather cooler regions, especially towards northern Europe.
 Global warming is speculated to have raised temperatures of certain areas, allowing P. dominula to expand to originally cooler regions.

 The first North American occurrence of P. dominula was reported in Massachusetts in the late 1970s, and by 1995, this species had been documented throughout the northeastern USA.
-However, the species is also likely present in additional states, but has just not yet been reported.
+Since then, the species have been observed as far west as Colorado as early as 2013.
 Although detailed mechanisms of the species' dispersal are still unknown, some number of individuals, including the foundresses, may have hidden inside transportable items such as shipping crates, trailers, boats, or other human-made structures used during international trading between countries.